amudera/Quizzes/Quiz_2/README.md

 whose default value is 0.
 An integer instance property called `number` is set to equal `start`

-* It has a (normal, not class) method called `next` that takes no arguments.
+* It has a (normal, not class)

-This method increases number by 1 and then returns a string of that number's fizzbuzz value.
+This method increases number by 1 and then returns a string of that number'smethod called `next` that takes no arguments.

+fizzbuzz value.

 Fizzbuzz value of n = "fizz" if n is evenly divisible by 3, "buzz" if n is